Gold price up in Azerbaijan

 By Trend

-The price of silver increased by over 0.5 manat to nearly 30.4 manat per ounce.
+The price of silver increased by over 0.2 manat to over 30.6 manat per ounce.

-The price of platinum increased by over 5.9 manat to almost 1,576 manat per ounce.
+The price of platinum decreased by over 3.7 manat to almost 1,572 manat per ounce.

-The price of palladium increased by over 56.4 manat to almost 3,035 manat per ounce.
+The price of palladium decreased by over 13.9 manat to almost 3,021 manat per ounce.

 |